Developer: Criterion Games

 Also Available On

 Need for Speed has had a great comeback over the last few years and Most Wanted seems to have topped it.
-Being a remake of fof2005’s excellent Most Wanted; this version is a whole new beast.
+Being a remake of 2005’s excellent Most Wanted; this version is a whole new beast.
 The streamlined menus, AutoLog, the massive amount of real-world cars, and the huge world to drive in are something to get excited about.

 My favorite feature has to be the new navigation menu.
 Being able to select races, customize your car, and jump to various cards with just the D-pad is great.
 There’s not even a need for a map.
 Select the race you want and it will put the GPS line on your mini-map.
 Want to drive a different car?
 3 D-pad clicks and you’re there.
 This just seems nearly revolutionary for the racing genre as they have been plagued with nasty menus for years.
 Outside of the menu are the excellent racing moments and various types of races to do.

-Sprints, circuits, fastest speed, losing the cops the fastest; these are just a few types of races in Most Wanted.
-The whole goal is to find all the jump areas where cars are hidden through the entire world.
+Sprints, circuits, fastest speed, and losing the cops the fastest; are just a few types of races in Most Wanted.
+The whole goal is to find all the jump areas where cars are hidden throughout the entire world.
 Win first in each race for each car and you will win part upgrades to make your car faster and better to drive.
 Some parts are better for certain areas like offroad but will slow you down on the asphalt.
 There are also various parts to help the cops like re-inflating tires if you hit a spike strip or a stronger chassis for ramming through roadblocks.
 Like previous Need for Speed games (and any Criterion racer), you can take down vehicles for more points to work your way to the number one most wanted.